sachithdickwella/kalah-repo/README.md

 As this document mentioned earlier, all the game statuses will be saved in a Redis store since the game instance created and each player's movement also be recorded with Redis incrementally and after seven (7) days that instance would be expired and removed despite the game is completed or not.

+### Unit and integration tests:

+Service endpoints and aforementioned scenarios are covered with the unit tests.